Rejection Letter Samples Sent Following an Interview

 This is an example of a rejection letter that can be sent following an interview.
 Download the rejection letter template (compatible with Google Docs and Word Online) or see below for more examples.

 It is difficult to assess whether a candidate will fit your culture from the written application materials.
 Frequently vetted, the resume and cover letter have one goal: to enable the applicant to pass your screening filters and get called for an interview.
 Consequently, interviews are an opportunity to assess whether the candidate will fit in your workplace.

 Some mismatches are easy to determine.
 If you ask the candidate to describe his preferred work environment and he tells you that he prefers to work alone in his office, for some environments that might be the right answer.

 But, if all of your work is team-based and collaborative, the candidate, and you, are unlikely to have found a good job or cultural fit.

 Other mismatches are more difficult for an employer to catch and some candidates are very practiced and professional interviewees.
 They know how to blow your socks off in the interview.
 They are emotionally intelligent and quick to catch the nature of the desired responses from your phrasing, expression and body language.
 The goal of every interviewee is to get a job offer so that the choice is in his hands, not in yours.

 So, cultural fit, while a critical component in candidate selection, is tricky to assess.
 When you and your interview team have determined that the potential employee is not a good cultural fit, use this rejection letter example to let him know.

 An employer of choice, who wants to maintain that reputation for recruiting employees, always lets the candidate know where he stands–as soon as you make that determination.

-Candidate Rejection Letter Example Following a First Interview
+Sample Rejection Letter Following an Interview (Text Version)

 You have not been selected for the position of marketing manager at Twin and Barton, Inc. The interview team appreciates the time you spent coming to the company for your recent interview.